 Alzheimer’s Care: Options for Your Loved One

 Alzheimer’s disease is a brain disorder that causes memory loss, personality and behavior changes, and a decline in the ability to think clearly.
-For people with this disease, they must be taken care of with people trained in Alzheimer’s care.
-Caring for people with Alzheimer’s can be very difficult and requires a lot of patience since the changes in behavior are often completely out of character.
+For people with the disease, they must be taken care of by people trained in Alzheimer’s care.
+Caring for a patient with Alzheimer’s can be very difficult and requires a lot of patience since the changes in behavior are often completely out of character.
 The afflicted hardly seem like their former selves.
 For this reason, Alzheimer’s care must be done with a very forgiving and able hand.

 What Can You Do?

-Unfortunately, there is no cure for Alzheimer’s disease so Alzheimer’s care will need to be performed for the rest of the person’s life.
+Unfortunately, there is no cure for Alzheimer’s disease and Alzheimer’s care will need to be performed for the rest of the person’s life.
 A good option for Alzheimer’s care is to take the person to a special home or center where the staff is trained to handle this specific disease.
-You will rest assured that your loved one will get the care and attention they need while they live out the rest of their days.
-These places can most often allow the person to live peacefully and restfully while they deal with Alzheimer’s disease.
+You can rest assured that your loved one will get the care and attention they need while they live out the rest of their days.
+These places most often allow the person to live peacefully and restfully while they deal with the disease.

 The drawback to the homes and centers that specialize in Alzheimer’s care is that they can be very expensive.
-Some people can live ten, twenty, sometimes thirty years with Alzheimer’s disease, and an extended stay at one of these facilities can cost a lot of money.
-Insurance and certain assistance programs are available and can help with the costs, but, the truth is, most families don’t have the money it takes to allow their loved ones the privilege of being at one of these homes.
+Some people can live ten, twenty, sometimes thirty years with the disease, and an extended stay at one of these facilities can cost a lot of money.
+Insurance and certain assistance programs are available that can help with the costs, but, the truth is, most families don’t have the means to allow their loved ones the privilege of being in one of these homes.

 Caring for Alzheimer’s at Home

 For these families, Alzheimer’s care must begin and end at home, but it is a very difficult task even for the most educated, patient, and able-bodied person.
 Alzheimer’s disease causes people to do things they normally wouldn’t do if they didn’t have the disease.
-Some people can become violent, hitting those that are trying to care for them, but you must remember that they don’t know that they are behaving that way.
-The people performing the Alzheimer’s care must keep their emotions to themselves and understand that the person is sick.
+Some people become violent, hitting those trying to care for them, but you must remember that they don’t know that they are behaving this way.
+The people performing Alzheimer’s care must keep their emotions to themselves and understand that the person is sick.
 Nothing the patient does or says should be taken personally.

-Another major obstacle to performing Alzheimer’s care at home is that normal household items can become dangerous to those afflicted with the disease.
-The house should be configured and made safe for people with the disease in the same way you would safeguard against a small child living the house.
-People with Alzheimer’s can cut themselves with kitchen knives, burn themselves on the stove, or they could just wander outside.
+Another major obstacle in performing Alzheimer’s care at home is that normal household items can become dangerous to those afflicted.
+The house should be configured and made safe for people with the disease in the same way that you would safeguard a small child living the house.
+People with Alzheimer’s can cut themselves with kitchen knives, burn themselves on the stove, or just wander outside.

 Choosing an Alzheimer’s Care Facility

-There are several types of Alzheimer’s care facilities that can help you to provide a healthy safe environment for your loved one.
-During the early stages of Alzheimer’s you will be caring for them in a home environment, but since this can mean exhaustive surveillance, you may need the services of an adult day care facility.
-These provide similar services to a long-term facility and can give you that ‘day off’ whenever it is needed.
+There are several types of Alzheimer’s care facilities that can help provide a healthy safe environment for your loved one.
+During the early stages of Alzheimer’s, you will be caring for them in a home environment, but since this can mean exhaustive surveillance, you may need the services of an adult daycare facility.
+These provide similar services to a long-term facility and can give you that “day off” whenever it is needed.

-As the disease progresses you will probably find it necessary to place your loved one in a long-term Alzheimer’s care facility, or otherwise known as a Special Care Unit (SCU).
-These are facilities with trained workers that specialize in the care of Alzheimer’s patients.
-The care facility is designed to provide a safe and comfortable environment along with activities designed to help the individual with Alzheimer’s.
+As the disease progresses, you will probably find it necessary to place your loved one in a long-term Alzheimer’s care facility, otherwise known as a Special Care Unit (SCU).
+These are facilities with trained workers who specialize in the care of Alzheimer’s patients.
+The care facility is designed to provide a safe and comfortable environment along with activities that help the individual.